ReasonSTHLM/community-rfcs/README.md

-# Community ReasonML/BuckleScript RFCs
+# Community RFCs for Reason and BuckleScript

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and it would be incredibly useful to put them through a bit of a design process and produce a consensus among the ReasonML/BuckleScript community and the development teams.
+Some changes though are "substantial", and it would be incredibly useful to put them through a bit of a design process and produce a consensus among the Reason/BuckleScript community and the development teams.

 Hence us starting this repository, in the hopes that we can grow the platform and language together, with a lightweight process that can guide us along the